 The gallery and our exhibiting artists work together under a co-supportive format, where the artist and gallery both gain fair opportunities to exist and exhibit.

-Established in 2010, Black Lagoon has shown work by over 250 artists in the past three years, and has also become a popular location for private events, parties, music showcases and more.
+Established in 2010, Black Lagoon has shown work by over 250 artists in the past four years, and has also become a popular location for yoga, private events, parties, music showcases and more.

 Gallery Black Lagoon is locally owned and operated by husband and wife, David Lujan & Singer Mayberry.